xrabohrok/WarMap/README.md

 What's done and said on a Discord server, even a public one, has different weight than when it is on a website that may get crawled by search engines.
 Suddenly, the Internet has access to what was originally thought to be a limited set of people.
 This is an invitation for potentially bad actors, and I don't want to open that up to people unless they are ready.

 To complicate matters, Discord server names are really nicknames.
 Many of the artists (lookin at you, GUN) have changed their names _wildly_ over the course of the OCT.
 Which one should I choose?
-On the other hand, Discord handles (they look like #1234NAME) are _functionally phone numbers_ that would allow random people from the internet to DM artists.
-This is why the survey asks artist how they want to be known, if at all.
+On the other hand, Discord handles (they look like NAME#1234) are _functionally phone numbers_ that would allow random people from the internet to DM artists.
+This is why the survey asks artists how they want to be known, if at all.
 It is ok if you decide not to provide any contact/social media info, but I encourage you to at least choose a name for yourself.

 ### My character information is wrong/missing/incomplete